scalar-labs/scalardb/schema-loader/README.md

 The Consensus Commit transaction manager manages metadata (e.g., transaction ID, record version, transaction status) stored along with the actual records to handle transactions properly.
 Thus, along with any required columns by the application, additional columns for the metadata need to be defined in the schema.
-And this tool creates a table with the metadata when you use the Consensus Commit transaction manager.
+Additionaly, this tool creates a table with the metadata when you use the Consensus Commit transaction manager.

 ## Using Schema Loader in your program
 You can check the version of `schema-loader` from [maven central repository](https://mvnrepository.com/artifact/com.scalar-labs/scalardb-schema-loader).